depruebas/cryptotech-api/README.md

 and go to browser and launch http://localhost:8080/v1/price?symbol=BTCUSDT

 if not send parameters as symbol=BTCUSDT return all results.
+The symbol (BTCUSDT) can be any that is in binance as BTCUSDT, ETHBUSD, ROSEBUSD ...

 <b>Returns</b>, always return json with the same structure